noatgnu/sequal/README.md

-## SEQUAL / seq=
+# SEQUAL / seq=

-Sequal is developed as a python package for reading sequence information including modifications.
+Sequal is developed as a python package for in-silico generation of modified sequences from a sequence input and modifications.

+## Dependencies

+`None.`

+## Usage